 Report on the assessment of transparency January-December 2021

-Report on public consultations on the central level platform.

 EXECUTIVE OVERVIEW

 The operation and use of official websites of municipalities is regulated by Administrative Instruction No. 01/2015 on the Websites of Public Institutions.
 While in 2018 the project for the redesign of the websites of all municipalities was carried out, in 2019 their changes brought the integration of the intranet system on the websites of the municipalities, where citizens can address requests for equipment with civil status documents.